probabilistic-numerics/probnum/CONTRIBUTING_CODE.md

-Install probnum in your environment (activate it first).
+Install ProbNum in your environment (activate it first).
 ```shell
 $ pip install -e .
 ```